ib619/VICI_SYNTH/README.md

 Received key press information is decoded into separate volatile array.
 Sample generation interrupt combines the information into a third array, which is only accessed in the display updating task, achieving protected read/write access.

-The aformentioned structure allowed us to minimise the use of blocking dependencies for data protection, thus minimising the risk of deadlock.
+The aformentioned structure allowed minimal use of blocking dependencies for data protection, thus minimising the risk of deadlock.

 ## Advanced Features
 The pictures below demonstrate the implementation of several advanced features.
 All of the waveforms presented here come from oscilloscope measurements on our synthesizer modules.